steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 date: "2018-02-09"
 ---

-Ever felt like machine learning tutorials are too pie-in-the-sky, and short on practical details that you can actually use?
+Ever felt like machine learning tutorials are too lofty, and short on practical details?
 If so, you might enjoy this.

-This is the story of how I trained a simple neural network that solves a well-defined yet novel problem in a real iOS app.
-I’ll walk through every single step, from identifying the problem to curating the dataset all the way to shipping the trained neural network and hooking it up to the UI.
+This is the story of how I trained a simple neural network to solve a well-defined yet novel problem in a real iOS app.
+I’ll walk through every step, from identifying the problem to curating the dataset all the way to shipping the trained neural network and hooking it up to the UI.

-I hope this inspires you to start sprinkling neural networks into your apps as well, even if you’re working on something slightly less ambitious than digital assistants or self-driving cars.
+I hope this inspires you to start sprinkling neural nets into your apps as well, even if you’re working on something less ambitious than digital assistants or self-driving cars.

 ### The Challenge